pablo-padua/eDom-Automated-Game-Bot/README.md

 # automated_web_bot
-This is a game bot that requires licenses.
+This is a game bot that requires licenses.\n
-If you dont have a license or your old one expired, contact me
+If you dont have a license or your old one expired, contact me\n
-developer: Padua#6834 on Discord
+developer: Padua#6834 on Discord\n\n

 you need python, selenium, chrome webdriver installed and also do a "pip selenium" and "pip selenium" on terminal.